-- Can be created for the whole day, or broken up into chunks of the day (for example you could have a morning routine and an
+- It can be created for the whole day or broken up into chunks.
+For example, you could have a morning routine and an after-school routine)

 This one is also created using SchKIDules:

-At school, they created a simple visual schedule and task completion system using a cutting board, velcro, and printed tasks.
+At school, they created a simple visual schedule and task completion system using a cutting board, velcro, and pictures of different tasks.

 How to Begin Creating A Visual Schedule